Parking is available inside and around the park. Free shuttle stops are located around the exterior of the park.

-- Carts, glass bottles, personal tents, metal poles, shade canopies, beach or pole-style umbrellas are not allowed.
+- Glass bottles, personal tents, metal poles, shade canopies, beach or pole-style umbrellas are not allowed.

 - Inserting stakes, poles, or any other objects into the ground, or use or ropes, cords, tape, etc. to reserve space is not allowed.

 - Weapons, illicit drugs, and other contraband are strictly prohibited.